JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 ```
 </div>

-The first one takes a `char *` as UTF-8 string and turns it into String.
+The first one takes a `char *` as a UTF-8 string and turns it into String.
-The second function does the same for wide, UTF-16 strings.
+The second function does the same but for wide, UTF-16 strings.

 ## Receiving C string bytes from Kotlin

-This time we ask a C function to write us a C string to a given buffer.
+This time we will ask a C function to write us a C string to a given buffer.
 The function
 is called `copy_string`.
-It takes a pointer to the location to write characters and
+It takes a pointer to the location writing characters and
 the allowed buffer size.
-The function returns something to indicate it succeeded of failed.
+The function returns something to indicate if it has succeeded or failed.
 Let's assume `0` means it succeeded and the supplied buffer was big enough:

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">